Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Homomorphic Encryption on the Complex Domain

 \section{Homomorphic Encryption on the Complex Domain}

 This section presents the extension of ElGamal and Paillier cryptosystem to use complex-valued data.

-The extension of ElGamal encryption to Gaussian integers requires a careful examination of the mathematical basis of the cryptosystem.
+The extension of ElGamal encryption to Gaussian integers, first presented in \cite{El-Kassar2001El-Gamal}, requires a careful examination of the mathematical basis of the cryptosystem.
 The first building block of the standard ElGamal cryptosystem is the multiplicative cyclic group $\mathbb Z^*_p$, for a prime number $p$, and a generator $g$ for such a group.
 In the Gaussian integer case, we must have a prime number $\pi$ in $\mathbb Z[i]$ and a consistent definition of the modular arithmetic $\pmod{\pi}$.

-For a better understanding of the adaptation of this cryptosystem to the complex domain, a brief introduction to modular arithmetic over Gaussian integers is provided in the Appendices (supplemental material).
-A more detailed reference on Gaussian integers can be found in \cite{conrad2016gaussian}.
+For a better understanding of the adaptation of this cryptosystem to the complex domain, a brief introduction to modular arithmetic over Gaussian integers is provided in \ref{sec:modular}.
+A more detailed and comprehensive reference on Gaussian integers can be found in \citep{conrad2016gaussian}.